cferggie/Predicting-Bitcoin-Returns-with-Long-Short-Term-Memory-LSTM-Neural-Networks/README.md

 I plan on taking a deep dive into error analysis over the summer to improve text classification that will likely increase predictive power of the sentiment bot.
 Hopefully I can produce some sort of indicator traders can use on charting sites such as TradingView, and DEXTools.
 Also plan on cleaning up the code as I get better at python over the summer.

-Update 5/3/2022: My results are currently being reviewed by my professor and will be posted once I meet with them this week.
-The sentiment part will have to wait as my AWS server collects data daily, because my academic permissions for doing a full search with the Twitter API got denied.
+Update 5/3/2022: The sentiment part will have to wait as my AWS server collects data daily, because my academic permissions for doing a full search with the Twitter API got denied.
 This server will collect data for about 3-6 months in order for my estimators to be as efficient as possible.